HarshV8/Minesweeper/README.md

 # Minesweeper
-Minesweeper The Default Game that comes with Microsoft Windows OS in CPP (Depriciated - Uses conio.h) This was My Final Year Project for My 12th, and we were forced to use Turbo C++ without any graphic Libraries and had to work in just one file so crappy code.
+Minesweeper The Default Game that comes with Microsoft Windows OS in CPP (depreciated - Uses conio.h) This was My Final Year Project for My 12th, and we were forced to use Turbo C++ without any graphic Libraries and had to work in just one file so crappy code.

 Features:-